 It's a double bag, so you're probably not surprised to hear the Frontcountry Bed packs up a larger than most single bags.
 Yes, it's large; however, we were pleasantly surprised to find that the Frontcountry Bed's packed size was not that much larger than some of the larger single bags we tested.
 This is a result of thinner materials and shell fabrics and a lack of extra bulk from zippers.

-When compared to the Tru.Comfort, the Frontcountry Bed is a smaller bag, which gives it a smaller packed size.
+When compared to larger double bags, the Frontcountry Bed's smaller size results in it having a smaller packed size.
 Additionally, the Frontcountry Bed has a smaller stuff sack.
 It requires a little more elbow grease to stow this bag into its sack.

 Two Polara 3-in-1s zipped together measures 72-inches wide.
 Likewise, zipping two Slumberjack Country Squire bags together would result in a massive, double bag with a width of 84-inches.
 In comparison, the Frontcountry Bed is 50-inches wide.
 Our dilemma with finding value in double bags, like the Frontcountry Bed and the Tru.Comfort is hinged on their practicality.